 Refactoring efforts should always be thoroughly checked by testing of the new code.

 6.31.2 Avoidance mechanisms for language users

-Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.31.5.
+Fortran software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

-Use the compiler or static analysis tools to detect unstructured programming and the use of old or obsolescent features.
+Use the avoidance mechanisms of ISO/IEC 24772-1:2019 clause 6.31.5;

-Use a tool to automatically refactor unstructured code.
+Use the compiler or static analysis tools to detect unstructured programming and the use of old or obsolescent features;

-Replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so.
+Use a tool to automatically refactor unstructured code; replace unstructured code manually with modern structured alternatives only where automatic tools are unable to do so;

 Use the compiler or other code analysis tool to detect archaic usage.